Is your teen constantly bugging you for cash?

 However, I personally hate being on someone else’s time schedule and making the money for them instead of for myself.
 After being out of the traditional workforce for 15 years, I would find it very difficult to go back.

 What’s the legal age in your state.
-Where we live, most places require you to be16.
-There are a few that hire at 15 but since it’s just a few, competition is steep.
+Where we live, most places require you to be 16.
+There are a few that hire at 15 or even 14 but since it’s just a few, competition is steep.

 So what to do if they’re younger and still want to earn some cash?

-How well do they handle stress or multiple requests at once?
+How well does your teen handle stress or multiple requests at once?